DE0CH/de0ch.github.io/_posts/2021-08-14-russell-paradox.md

 custom_css: cantor-table
 ---

 Set in set theory deals with sets -- collection of things -- like the set all natural number is a set and the set of all polygons.
 Sets can contain anything (including sets) and can be however large.
 But even though a set can be easily larger than the entire physical (not just the observable) universe, there are sets that are too large to be a set.
 One of them is the set of everything (known as the universal set).
 Known as the Russell's Paradox, the proof itself is as spectacular as the result.
+The attempt to create a foundation accidentally created a creature too large to be contained.

 # A Short Proof